zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-onboarding-overview.md

 ## Release kind

-There are three typical release kinds.
-Private preview, public preview, and GA.
+There are three typical release kinds: private preview, public preview, and Global Availability (GA).
 For the purposes of deployment public preview and GA are the same.
 The only difference is that the UI may show preview labels and disclaimers where appropriate.
 For more information about the three kinds of releases, see  [top-extensions-developmentPhases.md](top-extensions-developmentPhases.md).

 ## Private preview